dayrontabares/louvain/README.md

 # louvian
-takes in a cynetwork outputs optimized network
+takes in a cynetwork outputs a network with maximum modularity